alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_sre.md

 The antivirus process running on each workspace consumes around 1.3 GiB at idle.
 This usage will roughly double for a short period each day while its database is updated.

-You should take this into account when choosing a VM size and pick a SKU with enough memory overhead for your workload and the antivirus service.
+You should take this into account when choosing a VM size and pick an SKU with enough memory overhead for your workload and the antivirus service.
 :::

 :::{important}
 Only GPUs supported by CUDA and the Nvidia GPU drivers can be used.
 ['N' series](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes/overview#gpu-accelerated) SKUs feature GPUs.
-The NC and ND families a recommended as they feature GPUs designed for general purpose computation rather than graphics processing.
+The NC and ND families are recommended as they feature GPUs designed for general purpose computation rather than graphics processing.

 There is no key to distinguish SKUs with Nvidia GPUs, however newer SKUs contain the name of the accelerator.
 :::